 Subject to application requirements, Nyquist may or may not be necessary, Using an objective lens of 100X, 1.4 NA we see that Neo, Clara, iXon3 885 and Luca R are all capable of achieving the Nyquist criterion: 2 * Px = 22 µm.
 While at 60X 1.4 NA, only Neo and Clara can provide small enough pixels.

-MicroPoint and FRAPPA use Gaussian laser beams and Gaussian beams remain Gaussian with a theoretical minimum focus spot diameter of ?, where ? is the wavelength.
+MicroPoint and FRAPPA use Gaussian laser beams and Gaussian beams remain Gaussian with a theoretical minimum focus spot diameter of l, where l is the wavelength.
 This can only be achieved if the collimated laser beam fills the objective aperture.

-The following variation on the Raleigh criterion provides a definition for spatial resolution SXY of the illumination system:
+The following variation on the Rayleigh criterion provides a definition for spatial resolution SXY of the illumination system:

 D is beam diameter.

 This is the size of the smallest object the microscope can resolve, sometimes called the diffraction limit, and is also the diameter of the smallest spot to which a collimated beam of incoherent light can be focused.
 The shape of the spot is an Airy disk or optical point spread function, PSF, characteristic of the system.

 The table above shows the approximate theoretical smallest spot sizes for a perfect microscope.

 Power density, PD in the specimen plane is estimated from the ratio of beam power and area.
 Spectral transmission and chromatic errors in the microscope objective are critical to performance.
 To estimate specimen plane PDS, the Mosaic output beam power density is multiplied by the square of the magnification and the systems spectral transmission, T(l).